-Transfers are used to move amounts earmarked in the operating funds to (1) fulfill commitments for Special Aid and Capital projects funds expenditures and (2) to transfer federal grant funds from Special Aid fund to the General Fund.
+Transfers are used to move amounts earmarked in the operating funds to fulfill commitments for Special Aid and Capital projects funds expenditures.

-G. Net Position
+F. Net Position

 The components of net position are detailed below:

 Net Investment in Capital Assets - the component of net position that reports the difference between capital assets less both the accumulated depreciation and the outstanding balance of debt, excluding unexpended proceeds that are directly attributable to the acquisition, construction or improvement of those assets.